An interpretable universal bound for multiserver queues via a leave-one-out technique: Technical framework and supporting lemmas

-Next, we consider the changes in $f(X(t))$ caused by the arrivals.
+Next, we consider changes in $\Xsuper(t)$ caused by the arrivals.
 Since arrivals occur at discrete points, we cannot define their rates.
-Instead, we use the so-called \emph{Palm distributions}, which are probability measures over $\spacesuper^2$ and captures the probability of the pair of states before and after a random jump in the steady state.
+Instead, we use the so-called \emph{Palm distribution}, which is a probability measure over $\spacesuper^2$.
+The Palm distribution captures the steady-state probability of the pair of states before and after a random jump.
 Formally, the \emph{Palm distribution at arrivals} $\Pnb_a$ is defined as

 where $B$ is any measurable subset of $\spacesuper^2$ and $\tau_a^k$ is the time of the $k$-th arrival event; $h$ is any positive number, and $\Pnb_a$ does not depend on the choice of $h$ due to the stationarity of $\Xsuper(t)$ \citep[][Theorem~VII.6.3]{Asm_03}.
 Roughly speaking, $\Pnb_a$ represents the long-run average distribution evaluated at arrival events; this can be seen by taking a large $h$, and note that $\Lambda$ is the long-term average frequency of arrival events.
 We refer the readers to \citep[][Section~VII.6]{Asm_03} or \citep[][Section~6]{BraDaiMiy_23_bar_ss} for a detailed background of Palm distributions induced by point processes.